History Files

 533 - 534

-Hilderic had been a close friend of the Byzantine emperor Justinian.
+Hilderic had been a close friend of Emperor Justinian.
 In response to Gelimer's usurpation, General Belisarius is sent to North Africa with an army.
-In one campaigning season, the Vandals are conquered.
+Gelimer has already sent the bulk of his forces to Sardinia to recapture the island, so the invasion by Belisarius begins with an immediate victory at the Battle of Ad Decimum.
+In one campaigning season the Vandali are conquered, and Sardinia becomes an Eastern Roman possession.
 Some of the Vandal leaders are allowed to retire on their estates in different parts of Italy.
-The rest of the Vandals seem to disappear into the local population and their language dies out.
+The rest of the Vandali (and the Alani who followed them) seem to disappear into the local population and their language dies out.
 North Africa remains firmly in Roman hands as the exarchate of Africa, until it is conquered by the Islamic empire.